7+1 Commandments for Writing Irresistible Marketing Hooks

 That’s why the best marketers and copywriters have moved to something else.

 The concept of awareness levels was coined by the legendary copywriter Eugene Schwartz.
-In his book called Breakthrough Advertising, he refers to five distinct awareness levels that exist inside a market:
+In his book Breakthrough Advertising, he describes five distinct awareness levels that exist within a market:

-Schwartz’s approach differs in two key ways from the marketing funnel:
+Schwartz’s approach differs in two key ways from the modern marketing funnel:

-He targets broader market segments instead of single customer journeys
+He focuses on broader market segments instead of individual customer journeys

 He doesn’t tie specific channels or tactics to funnel stages; instead, he matches marketing copy with various awareness levels